jkeddy/aav/src/_pages/cornea/modules/utilities.md

 ### Text Sizing

-.text-xs, .text-sm, .text-lg, .text-xl provide easy resizing.
+*.text-xs*, *.text-sm*, *.text-lg*, *.text-xl* provide easy resizing.

 <div class="example-box">
     <p>Consider making your text <span class="text-lg">various sizes</span> that <span class="text-xs">scale</span> to the container they're in!
 Meaning they'll always be <span class="text-sm">reasonably close</span> to the original font size <span class="text-xl">no matter what</span>.</p>
 </div>

-### Alerts/Backgrounds
+### Backgrounds

-Write something or move this
+Background colors are different than alerts.
+Backgrounds like this to not provide context, padding, margin, or any styling except a background color.

 <div class="example-box">
     <p class="bg-warning p-1">Put your text on a background if you want!</p>